sikanrong/fastparquet_metadata_problem/README.md

 - `js/read_parquet.py`
 - `golang/read_parquet.go`

-In all the other languages and parquet libraries included, when reading from the parquet file's footer metadata, the number of rows returned reflects only the row count from a single chunk, instead of the total aggregate row count.
+In all the other languages and parquet libraries included, when reading from the parquet file's footer metadata the number of rows returned reflects only the row count from a _single chunk_ instead of the total aggregate row count.

+**It would seem that when using `fastparquet.write` with `append=True`, the `num_rows` field in the foother metadata thrift is not being correctly updated...**

-Specifically, the way that `fastparquet_write.py`  is written, it will write 30 chunks of `1e5` rows each.
+Specifically, the way that `fastparquet_write.py`  is written, it will write `30` chunks of `1e5` rows each.
 The correct total should be `3e6`.